First inauguration of Andrew Jackson

-The first inauguration of Andrew Jackson as the seventh president of the United States was held on Wednesday, March 4, 1829, at the United States Capitol in Washington, D.C.
-The inauguration marked the commencement of the first four-year term of Andrew Jackson as president and the second term of John C. Calhoun as vice president.
+Andrew Jackson was inaugurated as the seventh president of the United States on Wednesday, March 4, 1829, at the United States Capitol in Washington, D.C.
+The ceremony marked the commencement of the first four-year term of Jackson as president and the second term of John C. Calhoun as vice president.
 Chief Justice John Marshall administered the presidential oath of office.
-Calhoun resigned into this term, and the office remained vacant for the balance of it.
-(Before ratification of the Twenty-fifth Amendment in 1967, no constitutional provision existed for filling an intra-term vacancy in the vice presidency.)
+Calhoun resigned into this term, and the office remained vacant for the balance of it; before ratification of the Twenty-fifth Amendment in 1967, no constitutional provision existed for filling an intra-term vacancy in the vice presidency.

-Outgoing president John Quincy Adams, whom Jackson defeated in the 1828 election, did not attend the inauguration due to tensions between them, making this the second time an outgoing president skipped the inauguration of his successor (after his father John Adams skipped the 1801 inauguration of Thomas Jefferson).
+Outgoing president John Quincy Adams, whom Jackson defeated in the 1828 election, did not attend the inauguration making this the second time an outgoing president skipped the inauguration of his successor (after his father John Adams skipped the 1801 inauguration of Thomas Jefferson).
 He had moved to a mansion on Meridian Hill in February 1829 and officially left the White House on the evening of March 3, the day before the inauguration.